dieterich-lab/rp-bp/docs/usage-instructions.md

 ### Output files

 If replicates are merged, then these files will be created for each condition.
 Otherwise, they will be created for each sample (or both if the appropriate options are given).
+Note that the `frac-<fraction>.rw-<reweighting_iterations>` part of the file names is omitted for default values, unless specified in the configuration file.

 * Estimates
     * **the Bayes factor estimates**.
 A BED12+ file which contains the estimated values for all ORFs (which pass the thresholds mentioned above).
 The first 12 columns are valid BED12 entries that are simply copied from the `orfs` BED file.  `<riboseq_data>/orf-predictions/<sample_name>[.<note>]-unique.length-<lengths>.offset-<offsets>.smooth.frac-<fraction>.rw-<reweighting_iterations>.bayes-factors.bed.gz`